yapanliu/yapan-page/src/data/about.md

 # Intro

 Greetings and welcome to my website.
-I am currently a doctoral candidate at Syracuse University, New York, specializing in the application of sophisticated machine learning tools for the optimization of building-level control and energy conservation.
-My research extends to study the large-scale human mobility data at the urban level.
-This allows me to capture the dynamics of city life and gain a deeper understanding of human behaviors within urban environments.
+As a Ph.D.
+Candidate at Syracuse University, I specialize in leveraging advanced machine learning tools to optimize and simulate HVAC control systems at the building level.
+My expertise extends to working with urban-scale human mobility data, enabling me to capture and analyze the dynamics of urban environments and understand human behaviors at the city level.
 Thank you for visiting my site.
 I look forward to sharing my work and insights with you.

 # Research Interests